This is based on opinion. Please don't list it on a work's trope example list.

-Tickled Pinky.
+Tickled Pinky, which seems to be tailored to wringing tears from people who've lost organs, of all things.
 Rocko is put into surgery, where he has a dream about hanging out with his appendix.
 Rocko wakes up, and is horrified when he finds out that they removed his appendix.
 Fortunately, he gets to see Pinky go up into heaven, along with all his baby teeth and tonsils.

 Followed by an anti-tear jerker moment when Heffer (who has had all the fat sucked from his body because the doctors thought he was there for an emergency liposuction) says good-bye to his fat, who tells him to "Get bent!"

 The scene in Cruisin' where an old guy explains to Rocko about how old people are grumpy because they lost loved ones and Rocko starts getting tears in his eyes.

 In "Kiss Me I'm Foreign", Filburt has to pretend he's married to Rocko to prevent him from being deported.
 A few scenes later, he has to break up with Dr. Hutchison.
 Seeing the normally perky Hutchison and Filburt cross paths with sadness in their eyes can get rather depressing.
 Thankfully, they get back together in the end when Rocko gets his green card.